The Art of Transformation: Images, Dreams, and Alchemy—An Interview with Jungian Analyst, Stanton Marlan

 Jung’s contribution is that he recognized that what the alchemists were attempting to do actually related to symbolic and spiritual life.
 To put it simply, Jung observed that one could work with a depressive personality—one weighed down in its own substance and weight—and through varying procedures, transform it into a golden one—shining, valuable, and developed.
 Jung’s understanding of alchemy as a transformative psychological process was an early imaginal way of understanding the depths of the unconscious and the transformation processes that he was developing in his own work in depth psychology and in the individuation process.

 When Marlan first read Jung, it activated a very deep place hearkening back to his childhood where the world was alive, changing and transforming; where substances mattered, and where those substances produced a sense of soul and spirit.
 When Marlan made the connection about how Jung understood alchemical processes as psychic transformative processes, he was hooked.
-Marlan, who will be a plenary speaker at the weekend symposium, “Ars Alchemica: The Art and Alchemy of Transformation,” August 25-27, 2017, at Pacifica Graduate Institute, will discuss Jung’s valuable work with alchemy and is role in depth psychology in his talk, “Divine Darkness and Divine Light: Alchemical Illumination and the Mystical Play between Knowing and Unknowing.”
+Marlan, who was a plenary speaker at the weekend symposium, “Ars Alchemica: The Art and Alchemy of Transformation,” August 25-27, 2017, at Pacifica Graduate Institute, discussed Jung’s valuable work with alchemy and is role in depth psychology in his talk, “Divine Darkness and Divine Light: Alchemical Illumination and the Mystical Play between Knowing and Unknowing.”

 Perhaps the discovery of alchemy for Marlan was a way of bringing back, or re-finding those stones that were lost to him.
 The process of transformation, also referred to as the individuation process, often requires loss and going back to those early images in order to make meaning.
 To begin to unpack those images is to begin to understand the loss we experienced and to surrender to it to allow the transformation of those images and to move forward.